 From March 2008, the taxation of other withdrawals from retirement funds was also simplified.
-From 1 March 2015, retirement fund members could defer the drawing of their retirement income until after retirement date.
+From 1 March 2015, retirement fund members were able to defer the drawing of their retirement income until after retirement date.

 Table 2.1.9.1 Retirement funds